A woman observes an oil painting for restoration or preservation

 Nicole Grabow, Director of Preventive Conservation

-Ms. Grabow joined MACC in 2006 as an objects conservator and made the transition into preventive conservation in 2016.
-She holds a Master of Science from the Winterthur/University of Delaware Program in Art Conservation, specializing in Objects Conservation, and a Bachelor of Arts from Sarah Lawrence College in Bronxville, New York.
-Ms. Grabow has particular interest in working with Native American communities, training collections caretakers, and public art projects.
-She is a Fellow of The American Institute for Conservation of Historic & Artistic Works.
+Nicole Grabow joined MACC in 2006 as an objects conservator and made the transition into preventive conservation in 2016.
+Nicole holds a Master of Science from the Winterthur/University of Delaware Program in Art Conservation, specializing in Objects Conservation, and a Bachelor of Arts from Sarah Lawrence College in Bronxville, New York.
+She has particular interest in working with Native American communities, training collections caretakers, and public art projects.
+Nicole is a Fellow of The American Institute for Conservation of Historic & Artistic Works.